nomeata/bSpokeLight/README.md

 the **offset**.
 If the LED strip is actually below the hub, then the number is negative.

-Usually the middle piece of the strip is not directly above or below the hub;
+Usually the middle piece of the strip is directly above or below the hub;
 in that case, you can ignore this paragraph.
 But otherwise, you need a **shift**.
 Measure how far the center of the strip is to the left of the hub.
 Pass this number as the **shift**.
 If the strip is actually shifted to the